dpranke/pyfloyd/docs/grammar.md

 ## Variables

-The result of a term in a grammar may be "bound" or assigned to an identifier, which then acts as a variable and may then be referenced in expressions in any following terms of the enclosing term sequence (i.e., the scope is the remaining terms in the sequence).
+The result of a term in a grammar may be *bound* or assigned to an identifier, which then acts as a variable and may then be referenced in expressions in any following terms of the enclosing term sequence (i.e., the scope is the remaining terms in the sequence).